codefresh-io/cap-docs.codefresh.io/_docs/pipelines/hooks.md

 ## Controlling errors inside pipeline/step hooks

 By default if a step fails within a pipeline, the whole pipeline will stop and be marked as failed.
 This is also true for `on_elected` segments as well.
 If they fail, then the whole pipeline will fail (regardless of the position of the segment in a pipeline or step).
-However, this only applies to `on_elected` segments - `on_success`, `on_fail` and `on_finish` segments do not affect the pipeline outcome at all, and a pipeline will continue even if one of these segments fails.
+However, this only applies to `on_elected` segments.
+`on_success`, `on_fail` and `on_finish` segments do not affect the pipeline outcome at all, and a pipeline will continue even if one of these segments fails.

 For example the following pipeline will fail right away, because the pipeline hook fails at the beginning.